What is the difference between rap and hip hop?

 -beat juggling: it is the technique that consists of using two different records and arranging the different elements in order to create a new rhythmical composition.

-8 thoughts on “What is the difference between hip hop and rap?”
+8 responses to “What is the difference between hip hop and rap?”

 This is also to say, the rapper must surely have the beat and hear the rhythm of words in order comprehend LANGUAGE (which is also not taught to him in his culture… by the schools, for example).